Translation and Fusion Improves Zero-shot Cross-lingual Information Extraction: Using Low-Resource Machine Translation to Improve Multilingual IE

+Given the annotations on the translated data from the previous step ($\Tilde{y}^{\text{ {trans}}}_{src}$), a fusion model combines the \textit{high-resource predictions} together with the target language text to make final predictions. \end{itemize}

+Based on the framework outlined above, we present TransFusion, a fusion model that is trained to makes predictions on the test data conditioned on annotations from the corresponding translated data ($\Tilde{y}^{\text{ {trans}}}_{src}$):

-Below, we describe the creation of training data and the training procedure of \fusion, as shown in Figure~\ref{fig:fusion}.
+Below, we describe the training procedure of TransFusion, starting with the approach to create training data.

-\paragraph{Training Dataset. } To learn a \fusion model, parallel sentences with annotations in both high-resource and low-resource languages are essential.
-To fulfill this requirement, we translate high-resource training data into a low-resource language \citep{sennrich2015improving}, while projecting NER labels, using a simple mark-then-translate approach - \easyproject~\citep{chen2022frustratingly} as shown in Figure~\ref{fig:fusion}(a): MT$(x_{src}, y_{src}) \to (x^{\text{ {trans}}}_{tgt}, y^{\text{ {trans}}}_{tgt})$.
+\paragraph{Training Dataset.} To learn a TransFusion model, parallel sentences with IE task annotations on both high-resource and low-resource languages are essential.
+To fulfill this requirement, we translate high-resource annotated training data into a list of target languages, while projecting span-level annotations, using a simple mark-then-translate approach - EasyProject~\citep{chen2022frustratingly}: MT$(x_{src}, y_{src}) \to (x^{\text{ {trans}}}_{tgt}, y^{\text{ {trans}}}_{tgt})$.
 We then pair the translation outputs with the original high-resource language data to create a training data set with a mixture of both parallel sentences: $\mathcal{D}_{mix} = \{x_{src}, y_{src}, x^{\text{ {trans}}}_{tgt}, y^{\text{ {trans}}}_{tgt}\}^N_{i=1}$.